 You should never present at a webinar (or any event) without a clear offer you intend to make to your audience.
 An offer might be a free product or service, an offer to download a guide, receive a book, get a discount or anything else you can give interested parties to encourage them to go one step further in their relationship with you after the webinar.

-This is extremely important.
+This is extremely important, especially if your webinar forms part of your broader B2B startup marketing strategy.
 Once the webinar ends, attendees' memories of you can diminish very quickly without a reason to get in touch.

 Webinars can be a great way to re-engage with your existing database.
 Can you invite your existing database to the webinar to deliver them value?
 The answer is almost always yes.